Disinfecting High-Touch Surfaces & the Mistake Most People Make

 The Mistake Most People Make

 It’s very common for people not to realize they need to wipe off the disinfectant to remove the germs.
-Just applying it should kill them, but wiping them away after it’s killed them is also important in the process.
+Just applying it should eliminate them, but wiping them away after it’s killed them is also important in the process.

 Cleaning and Disinfecting Electronics